-Note 5 - Subsequent Events:
+Note 7 - Stockholders Equity:

 On October 11, 2006, the Company completed a private placement to certain members of the Company's board of directors, institutional and accredited investors (the "Private Placement") for an aggregate amount of 1,986,306 shares of common stock, \$0.01 par value (the "Common Stock") and warrants to purchase 993,153 shares of Common Stock for the aggregate cash consideration of \$2,249,491.
 The Private Placement offered units of one share of Common Stock and a five-year warrant to purchase 0.50 shares of Common Stock, at a price equal to \$1.1325 per unit.
 The warrants were issued at an exercise price equal to \$1.18 per share, with such warrants vesting on the date of grant, but not exercisable for a six-month period from the date of closing.
-The estimated costs associated with the Private Placement totaled approximately \$200,000.
+The costs associated with the Private Placement totaled \$230,483.
 In addition, the Company entered into a Registration Rights Agreement with these purchasers.
-The Registration Rights Agreement requires the Company to file a registration statement for the shares within 30 days of the closing date (the "Filing Date"), and to have such registration statement declared effective within 120 days of the closing date (the "Effective Date").
-If the Company fails to file a registration statement on or before the Filing Date, it is required to pay to each purchaser in the Private Placement 1.0% of the aggregate purchase price for each 30 day period that such registration statement has not been filed.
-If the registration statement is not declared effective on or before the Effective Date, the Company is required to pay to each purchaser in the Private Placement 2.0% of the aggregate purchase price paid by such purchaser for the first thirty day period following the Effective Date and 1.0% for each thirty day period thereafter, with all payments subject to a maximum of 10.0% of the purchase price.
+The Registration Rights Agreement required the Company to file a registration statement for the shares within 30 days of the closing date (the "Filing Date"), and to have such registration statement declared effective within 120 days of the closing date (the "Effective Date").
+If the Company failed to file a registration statement on or before the Filing Date, it was required to pay to each purchaser in the Private Placement 1.0% of the aggregate purchase price for each 30 day period that such registration statement had not been filed.
+If the registration statement was not declared effective on or before the Effective Date, the Company was required to pay to each purchaser in the Private Placement 2.0% of the aggregate purchase price paid by such purchaser for the first thirty day period following the Effective Date and 1.0% for each thirty day period thereafter, with all payments subject to a maximum of 10.0% of the purchase price.
+The Company filed such registration statement for the shares and such registration statement was declared effective on November 27, 2006.